elvisburrniku/Clientlly-Webpage/replit.md

 ✓ Created consistent design language across About Us, Subscribe, and Trial pages ✓ Updated trial page text elements to white color for better contrast: "14 Days Free", "Full Access", "$79 Value", "Start My Free Trial Now", "Success Guarantee"

+✓ COMPLETED removal of "Join Our Community" button and "Join 50,000+ growing businesses" text from landing and about pages (July 26, 2025)
+✓ Removed community call-to-action sections that were redundant with existing collaboration pages ✓ Streamlined community section design to focus on core collaboration messaging

 ✓ COMPLETED "Buy Now" button navigation updates across all pages (July 26, 2025) ✓ Updated all "Buy Now" buttons to redirect to /subscribe instead of pre-selecting specific plans ✓ Fixed navigation buttons across landing, contact, about, trial, subscribe, compare-features, and login pages